 Ideal for business travelers and longer-stay leisure travelers looking to explore the city.
 Foodies and shopaholics looking to take advantage of the weak euro, vintage Perrier Jouet trolleys, and bespoke negronis, this is your spot.

 This is a Rosewood property: Those looking for a bargain should look elsewhere.
 Rosewood Villa Magna is 100 percent on the pricy side and 100 percent delivers on what it charges: understated luxury.
 Probably not the spot for the digital nomad / remote working / Zooming-all-day crowd either as the common areas are usually buzzing with IRL meetups and cocktails — locals and guests alike.

-The hotel has 154 rooms, including 53 suites.
-The penthouses on the top floor, Salamanca House and Anglada House, are private residences.
+The hotel has 154 rooms, including 53 suites and two penthouses on the top floor, Salamanca House and Anglada House.
 The rooms are beyond regal, comfortable, and, most importantly, functional.
 A bespoke negroni kit was the highlight in the minibar; the ubiquitous trusty Nespresso is always a balm for caffeine addicts.
 I loved the complete bathroom kit with makeup remover, eco-friendly toothbrush, and Instagram-worthy Claus Porto toiletries.
 The WiFi is solid and free, because, I mean, it's 2023.